-Colds can be transmitted by breathing in a virus that an infected person coughed or sneezed into the air or by being in direct intimate contact with an infected person.
+Colds can be transmitted to you by breathing in a virus that an infected person coughed or sneezed into the air, or by being in direct intimate contact with an infected person.
 They can also be transmitted by shaking hands with an infected person or touching a contaminated surface and then touching your eyes, nose, or mouth.

 Colds are more prevalent in the autumn and winter.
 However, you can get sick with the cold any time of year.
 Adults get 2-3 colds on average every year, and children get even more.

 Cold symptoms can be caused by a variety of viruses, the majority of which are rhinoviruses.
 The immune system tries to fight off viruses when they enter the body, and symptoms may not appear in people with a strong immune system.

 While various viruses can result in the common cold, rhinoviruses are the most common form of the virus.
 Some people are resistant to colds, whereas others are less resistant.
 The virus can spread through airborne droplets when a sick person coughs, sneezes, or speaks.

 Colds can also be passed from person to person or by exchanging infected things such as dining utensils, towels, toys, or cell phones.
 You are more likely to catch a cold if you touch your eyes, nose, or mouth after coming into contact with an infected surface.
 Thus, the answer to what causes the common cold may vary from case to case.

 Common cold symptoms normally occur between 1-12 hours after being exposed to a cold-causing virus.
 Common cold signs and symptoms may differ from person to person and include:

 - Low fever